Upskilling Canadian youth for in-demand tech careers

-NPower Canada’s Junior IT Analyst program launches low-income, diverse young adults into IT careers through providing no-cost professional and technical skills training, direct job placement, and five years of post-hire services including mentorship and continuing education for career advancement.
+This initiative provides professional and technical skills training, direct job placement, and five years of post-hire services, including mentorship and continuing education for career advancement.
+This is delivered at no cost to participants, many of whom come from low-income, diverse backgrounds.

 NPower Canada has partnered with and consulted more than 200 employers to understand their IT hiring needs and designs its programs to equip low-income young adults with these in-demand skills.
 This deep engagement of employers throughout the program, from curriculum design and training delivery to hiring and alumni supports, has proven vital to NPower Canada’s success in helping youth facing barriers to secure and retain employment.